B-iggy/HWS-Creative-Scenario/README.md

 The main intention for this repository is for HWS players to test and work with the HWS Configs for HWS - in form of an easy to use Scenario.

-Other Server Owners may use my HWS Configs by giving proper credit!
+Other Server Owners may use my HWS Configs by giving proper credit! (hence I removed the Github LICENCE for now.
+[Read more about it here:](https://choosealicense.com/no-permission/))
 Especially the use of my own custom created content (hwsmodels in SharedData/Content/Bundles) needs explicit permission from me!

 ### Effectiveness Weapon System (EWS)